onegules/Disaster-Response-Pipeline/README.md

 information corresponding to the flask app (the backend).
 The run.py file also contains code for generating the graphics seen on the home page.

+This folder also contains a screenshot of what the disaster response web app should look like.

 ### The data folder

 The data folder contains all the data required to be able to run the project.